Takkoona/phyloColoring/README.md

-# FixationSites
+# Application of sitePath

-The application of [sitePath](https://github.com/wuaipinglab/sitePath) on SARS-CoV-2, ZIKV and H3N2.
+The application of [sitePath](https://wuaipinglab.github.io/sitePath/) on SARS-CoV-2, ZIKV and H3N2.